Showing posts with label russellville. Show all posts

 History of Littleville, Alabama

 Capt.
-Benjamin F. Little, a former Confederate soldier, opened a store here after the railroad from Tuscumbia to Russellville was built in 1887.
+Benjamin F. Little, a former Confederate soldier, opened a store here after the 1887 construction of the Tuscumbia to Russellville railroad.
 A train station and several houses were soon erected.
 A rail spur provided access to nearby iron ore mines.
 Capt.
 A.H.
 Keller owned a sandstone quarry and summer Resort called Fern Quarry near Keller Springs just north of the town in the 1880s and 1890s.
 The stone was used to construct a blast furnace and commercial buildings in Sheffield.
-In 1917, Jackson Highway (U.S. Hwy 43) was built along the general route of the old Jackson Military Road. (continued on the other side) (continued from the other side) According to local lore, early settler Hezekiah Tharp's wife Nancy was the daughter of Chickasaw Chief George Colbert (the county is named for him and his brother Levi).
+In 1917, Jackson Highway (U.S. Hwy 43) was built along the general route of the old Jackson Military Road. (continued on the other side) (continued from the other side) According to local lore, early settler Hezekiah Tharp's wife, Nancy, was the daughter of Chickasaw Chief George Colbert (the county is named for him and his brother, Levi).
 Ligon Springs, 1~1/2 miles west, was a popular summer Resort in the 1870s.
-The water was advertised as a cure for dropsy, dyspepsia, sore eyes, kidney diseases, etc. By 1910, Littleville had a population of 30.
+The water was advertised as a cure for dropsy, dyspepsia, sore eyes, kidney diseases, and more.
+By 1910, Littleville had a population of 30.
 Its merchants were J.D.
 Bullington, general merchandise; G.W.
 Hargett, lumber; M.C.
 Murray, general merchandise; L.O.
 Breitling, bakery; and C.J.
 Brockway, lawyer.
 The town was incorporated in 1956, and Frank Bullington became the first mayor.

 All the way home, I snapped pictures of the winding roads, the towering trees, old and new houses, and signs, and I did not stop until it was dark.